Neutering is no longer ‘one size fits all’

 What does the test measure?

-The test analyses circulating hormone levels to determine physical and sexual maturity – key indicators for optimal desexing timing.
+The test analyses circulating androgen levels to determine sexual maturity – key indicators for optimal desexing timing.

 Is it expensive?

-No. NeuterReady is priced comparably to other common third-party veterinary diagnostics and is currently available at an introductory rate.
+No, NeuterReady is priced comparably to other common third-party veterinary diagnostics.

 Does it delay desexing unnecessarily?

-Quite the opposite.
-In some cases, we’ve found younger dogs are hormonally ready earlier than guidelines suggest—while others may benefit from waiting.
-It’s about making informed decisions, not arbitrary delays.
+Not at all.
+In some cases, younger dogs are hormonally mature earlier than guidelines suggest while others may benefit from waiting.
+It’s about making informed decisions, not enforcing arbitrary delays.

 Can owners opt out?

-For those dogs that return ‘puppy’ levels of androgen bioactivity, a 2-3 month re-testing period is recommended depending on breed.
+For dogs that return ‘pre-mature’ levels of androgen bioactivity, a retest after about 2-3 months is recommended depending on breed.

-For male dogs, the testes change size when maturing, so why do veterinarians need a blood test for determining hormonal maturity?
+For male dogs, the testes change size when maturing, so why a blood test?

-Testes increase in size when Sertoli cells produce testosterone.
-While those physical changes are subjective and open to interpretation, NeuterReady measures androgen receptor bioactivity levels and is a more accurate and repeatable method to determine hormonal maturity status.
+While physical changes (such as testicular enlargement) are observable, they are subjective and open to interpretation.
+NeuterReady measures androgen receptor bioactivity levels, a more accurate and repeatable method for determining hormonal maturity status.